necst/necst-guide/source/content/facilities.rst

 Need more resources or extra services?

 Ask your tutor (see :ref:`tutors`) or the :ref:`radrl` and be ready to provide thorough motivation for your request.
 For instance, *"can I use machine X disk space for my project?"* is usually not enough.
-Here, explaining *why* you need *that* machine disk space and *which* is your project is usually better, and sufficient.
+Explaining *why* you need *that* machine disk space and *which* is your project would be better in this case.

 Computing Resources
 -------------------